synqing/K1.node1/docs/Conductor/README.md

 ## Overview

+Important project-specific override (K1.node1)
+- We do NOT use Jira/Linear for planning or issue tracking in this repository.
+- The source of truth for tasks is Taskmaster under `.taskmaster/`, with the active task list at `.taskmaster/tasks/tasks.json`.
+- Anywhere these docs mention “Linear/Jira issues,” read that as “Taskmaster tasks” with MCP access scoped to `.taskmaster/` files.

 Complete technical documentation for integrating **Conductor.build** as a multi-agent workspace orchestration platform for K1.node1.
 This directory contains:

 1. **Master Brief** — High-level architecture and project scope